Henrico County Historical Society

 Vee Davis (below, left), Covener of HCHS, opened the meeting.
 HCHS officers presented news and updates for the fourth quarter of 2004.
 Afterward, First Vice-President Arline Dowdy (below, right) introduced the speaker for our December meeting.

-Vee Davis, Convener Arline Dowdy, HCHS First Vice-President
+Vee Davis, HCHS Convener, speaking.
+Arline Dowdy, HCHS First Vice-President speaking.

 Next, members heard from Kim Sicola, who is the Curator of Historic Preservation and Museum Services for the County of Henrico Division of Recreation and Parks.
 She gave a briefing on the collections stored at the Henrico County Human Services Building.
 Afterwards Ms. Sicola's presentation, she and Assistant Curator Alyson Rhodes-Murphy then lead our members on a a tour of the collections stored at the Henrico County Human Services Building.